 Management measures for the South Atlantic apply to king mackerel from New York to Florida.
 The Atlantic migratory group of king mackerel fishing year is March 1 through end of February.
-This migratory group is not divided into zones; however, different areas have different trip limits at different times of the year.
+The quota for this migratory group is not divided into zones; however, different areas have different trip limits at different times of the year.

 Commercial landings of Gulf migratory group king mackerel increased as the total quota for the Gulf increased until 1997-1998 when the quota was set at 3.39 mp.
 After that, landings have been relatively steady at around 3.3 mp.
 The quota was decreased to 3.26 mp starting with the 2000-2001 season.
 Commercial landings of Atlantic king mackerel have also increased in recent years.
 The recent three-year annual average was 3.6 mp versus 2.8 mp for the previous ten years (Table 3.1.1.1).
-Updates for recent years will be added in the next version of this amendment.